hypo69/hypo/consultant/gemini/ai/gemini/__init__.md

+## \file hypotez/consultant/gemini/ai/gemini/__init__.md
+# -*- coding: utf-8 -*-

+""" module: consultant.gemini.ai.gemini """
+MODE = 'debug'
 ```
 OK.
 No significant issues found in the provided file.

 **Analysis Summary:**

 The file `hypotez/src/ai/gemini/__init__.py` appears to be a standard Python module initialization file.
 It imports necessary modules, including `GoogleGenerativeAI` and version information from a submodule.
-The shebang (`#! venv/Scripts/python.exe`) is likely a Windows-specific directive to specify the Python interpreter to use when executing the script.
+The shebang (``) is likely a Windows-specific directive to specify the Python interpreter to use when executing the script.
 This is generally handled correctly.

 **Potential Minor Improvements (suggestions):**